ngu-dot-json/ExploreWise/README.md

     styles folder
     -   contains the css styling of every page

+## Walk-Through

+At the very beginning of running our website, the user will see our landing page, where they can Sign in or Register.
+If this is their first time using our website, the user will Register by creating a new username and password.

+Next, they'll be prompted to the Events page of our website, which uses their location to display all the available events to choose from.

+Afterwards, the user can:
+- Sort the events based on 4 different filter options
+- Select genre depending on their mood
+- Mark interesting events as Favorites by clicking on the 'Heart' icon on each of the events, which can be accessed via the Favourites button on the left
+- Check out most popular events by clicking on the 'User Recommended' button

+The user can then select the events by clicking 'Add Event' to add it to their itinerary.
+If they want to delete any event, they will simply click on the event, and the system will ask to verify their action, and then the event will be removed.
+Next, the user can create their own budgets for their trip on our 'Budget' tab.
+They can add their own events, edit them and delete them as well.
+They can also set their total budget and easily see their remaining budget.

+On the Map tab, the user can see how far the events are from their location as well as the details of all the events.
+The colored pins are the ones in their itinerary.

+On the Itinerary tab, the user can have a max view of their schedule and move around to see how busy or free their timings are.

+Lastly, on the Account tab, the user can make changes or update their username, email and password.

 ## Acknowledgments (TODO)
 Give credit to any resources, libraries, or contributors that have inspired or helped your project.